 - 1 can (11 ounces) mandarin oranges, drained

 - 1 cup sesame ginger marinade

 - 1 package (16 ounces) frozen stir-fry vegetable blend, thawed

 - 1 tablespoon sesame seeds, toasted

 - Hot cooked rice, optional

 - Place turkey in a 3-qt. slow cooker.
 Sprinkle with ginger and pepper flakes.
 Top with oranges.
 In a small bowl, combine marinade and broth; pour over turkey.
-Cover and cook on low for 4-5 hours or until a meat thermometer reads 170°.
+Cover and cook on low for 4-5 hours or until a thermometer reads 170°.